theheraldproject/theheraldproject.github.io/background/index.md

 It is up to individual governments to decide which level of risk is more of an issue to their populations.

-Our suggested [Squire Secure payload](/payload/secured) strikes a middle ground here, providing a predictable ID and graph to the state, but with only one side of the contact graph shared.
+Our suggested [Herald Secure payload](/payload/secured) strikes a middle ground here, providing a predictable ID and graph to the state, but with only one side of the contact graph shared.
 (When the ill person submits their data) This approach also counters spoofing, relay, and replay attacks and is more